loccus-ai/examples/README.md

-# examples
+# Loccus AI Examples
-Repository with code examples for using Loccus AI Service
+Repository with code examples for using Loccus AI Service.

+The following examples are available:
+- Batch Testing